 While tracks are an excellent method to derive relative corrections, and to equalise the response, it might be difficult to reach the ultimate absolute resolution without an external unbiased reference.
 This reference can come from different sources.
 Within the ILD detector design silicon detectors are foreseen before and after the TPC, which will provide an external reference.
 These systems can be used to calibrate the field distortions, and to set the scale for the momentum measurement.
 Another system will be based on laser beams.
 Laser beams will be used in two ways.
 Well focused small cross section beams can be inserted into the drift volume, and serve as fake tracks.
-The ionization along the laser beams is recorded as for normal tracks, and can be used to calibrate the response of the TPC.
-A wide laser beam can be used to illuminate the cathode of the TPC.
+The ionization along the laser beam can be used to illuminate the cathode of the TPC.
 Dots or lines of a low work-function material like e.g. aluminium on the surface of the cathode would then provide well defined spots where the laser light can liberate electrons.
 These electrons then drift towards the anode and sample any inhomogeneities on their way.
 Thus, they can be used to monitor and -to some extent- determine the field properties inside the drift volume.
 Both types of laser beams need to be inserted into the TPC, and will require the design and implementation of sophisticated hardware.